 Some Devices Can Have Both HDMI In and Out

-While most of the devices either have input or output ports, there are some devices that can feature both.
+While most of the devices either have input or output ports, some devices can feature both.

 Xbox One Has Both HDMI Input and Output Ports

-Take for instance some of the gaming consoles such as the Xbox One.
+For instance, some gaming consoles, such as the Xbox One.
 This gaming console has both an HDMI input and an HDMI output port.

 While it makes sense to have an output port for sending the AV signals to the TV or monitor, what is the purpose of an HDMI input on a gaming console?